Werewolf-Solutions/dao-project/README.md

   - [] payEmployees: payment amount should be calculated on uniswap price or oracle like chainlink price

+- [] try to deploy on Sepolia and start writing frontend in werewolf-dapp

+- [] once frontend is done ask Neo and other people I know to test it out and give me feedback

+- [] make a list for bugs, hotfixes, new features or open github issues

 - [>>] test al vulnerabilities

   - [] payEmployees:: payPeriod is not the same for everyone so find another way to `require(payPeriod > 0,"Not enough time has passed to pay employee");`

   - []

+- [] after some testing if there's no major issue in security deploy on mainnet

+- [] test with same people of Sepolia tests

+- [] if still no issues start to write on socials and promote a little bit to see how it goes

+# v2.0.0

 - [] Constitution.sol